marktheunissen/fluentd/README.md

-# fluentd
+# Fluentd Docker Build

-Fluentd with some plugins
+Fluentd with some plugins:

+- Postgres